What Is Glycogen? Benefits for Diet and Exercise - Dr. Axe

 • The best options are unprocessed sources of carbohydrates, including fruits, starchy vegetables, whole grains, legumes/beans and dairy products.
 Consuming a diet that supplies enough carbohydrates and energy (calories) to match or exceed your daily needs results in a gradual buildup of muscle glycogen stores over several days.

 • Amino acids, which form protein, also help the body use glycogen.
 For example, glycine is an amino acid that also helps break down and transport nutrients to be used by cells for energy.
-It’s been found to help inhibit the deterioration of protein tissue that forms muscle and to boost performance and muscle recovery.
+It’s been found to help inhibit the deterioration of protein tissue that forms muscle and boost performance and muscle recovery.

 • Food sources like bone broth, collagen-rich foods and gelatin provide glycine and other amino acids, while other protein foods, such as meat, fish, eggs and dairy products, are also beneficial.

-Relationship to Exercise
+Relationship to exercise

-Muscle glycogen, as well as glucose in our blood and glycogen stored in the liver, helps provide fuel for our muscle tissue during exercise.
+Muscle glycogen, as well as glucose in our blood and glycogen stored in the liver, helps provide fuel for our muscle tissues during exercise.
 This is one reason why exercise is strongly recommended for those with high blood sugar, including people with diabetes symptoms.

 “Glycogen depletion” describes the state of this hormone being depleted from the muscles, such as due to vigorous exercise or fasting.

-The longer and more intensely that you exercise, the quicker your stores will be depleted.
+The longer and more intensely you exercise, the quicker your stores will be depleted.
 High-intensity activities, such as sprinting or cycling, can quickly lower stores in muscle cells, while endurance activities will do this at a slower pace.

-Post-exercise, muscles need to then replenish their stores.
 As a 2018 article published in Nutrition Reviews describes it, “The ability of athletes to train day after day depends in large part on adequate restoration of muscle glycogen stores, a process that requires the consumption of sufficient dietary carbohydrates and ample time.”

 • They may load up on carbohydrates before a competition or difficult workout in order to increase their capacity to store glycogen and then use it when needed.